quackbarc/garyc-sketch-tweaks/README.md

 * Drawing client redesigned to imitate the old Flash UI.
 * Gallery sketch caching to a configurable limit.
 * Additional details on gallery sketches, like ink used.
-* Togglable auto-skipping of sketch animations.
+* Optional auto-skipping and optional replay of sketch animations.

 ### Bug fixes